CodeReviewDAO/dxd_codereview/Reviews/86 - CSPR Metrics API/4 - Scalability and load/README.md

 ### Code Documentation

-It requires low-level code documentation for the CRDAO code review standards.
-Although the codes are tried to be well documented in general, there is no documentation as a comment line at the class level.
+CRDAO code review standards states that low-level code documentation is a must.
+Although the codes are tried to be well documented in general, class-level code documentation is poor.
 Documentation should be added as a comment line at the beginning of classes, especially in important classes of important folders such as controllers, models, repositories and services.
-In addition to the code readability, it is also important in the preparation of auto-generated documentation.
+In addition to the code readability, it is also important for the preparation of auto-generated documentation.
 Particular attention should be paid to this issue as it is the fourth and final milestone of the project.

 Requirement | Finding
 ------------ | -------------